Where is the Virginia Beach Care & Adoption Center (VBACAC) located? What are the hours of operation?

 How can I view the animals that are up for adoption at the VBACAC?
 Are they viewable online?

-and/or call the shelter at 385-4444 (option 2) to inquire about the specific animal you are interested in.
+shelter at 385-4444 (option 2) to inquire about the specific animal you are

 Can I adopt a pet from the VBACAC?